UniversalDependencies/docs/_2015-08-23-uppsala/determiners.md

 it is a pronoun, but it could also be a determiner whose noun head has been elided.
 So the definition does not cover all possible situations and we need either more freedom, or more elaborate guidelines.

+## What are the options?

+* Keep the functional definition, perhaps with a bit more freedom, such as:
+  “the language-specific documentation may further specify the conditions, e.g. by saying that determiners do not occur as post-modifiers, that they must agree with the modified nominal in gender, number and case and so on.
+It may also describe which situations are analyzed as elliptical (i.e. the word is considered to be modifying an elided nominal and thus it is tagged `DET` even though it is attached to something else).”
+* Do not decide each individual usage of the word separately.
+Instead, look at prevailing usage pattern in the corpus.
+This is still based on heuristics but it allows to pre-categorize at least some of the words.
+  (But it is still possible to say that some words are homonymous and can belong to either class.)
+* Pre-categorization can be also based on other criteria.
+  In some languages, at least a subset of pronouns is clearly similar to adjectives morphologically.
+For instance, they inflect for gender to be able to agree with the gender of the nouns they modify.
+We could say that these are determiners, regardless whether they are actually attached to a nominal in the sentence.
+  Along the same lines, there are pronouns that can never act like determiners.
+Personal pronouns will probably fall here in most languages, at least their nominative forms.
+  And there will be a few more, such as _who_.